dianabenavidesprado/dianabenavidesprado.github.io/_pages/about.md

 I have extensive experience as an invited speaker, organizer, and committee member of several top artificial intelligence conferences, including AAAI, IJCAI, NeurIPS, ICML and ICDM.

+I am currently a Lecturer in Machine Learning and AI at the School of Electronic Engineering and Computer Science (EECS), Queen Mary University of London.
+I am also part of the [MInDS](https://minds.qmul.ac.uk/index.php/team/) research group at EECS.

 [LinkedIn](https://nz.linkedin.com/in/diana-benavides-prado)

 [Google Scholar](https://scholar.google.com/citations?user=ayeIzIgAAAAJ&hl=en&oi=ao)